14 Korean Hair Care Products You Need On Your Radar

 In fact, Charlotte Cho, co-founder of Soko Glam and Then I Met You, reveals, “Koreans are very careful about first impressions and their appearance, paying meticulous attention [to] their skin health and their scalp health.
 The consensus amongst Koreans is that the health and care of your scalp is just as important as skin, as a well-cared scalp improves the appearance of your hair, making it look shiny and feel soft.”

 The same way we can perform a 10-step routine to achieve soft, dewy skin, we can do so with our hair and scalp, too, so long as we use the proper hair-care products and techniques.
-Here is a better look at the steps of K-beauty hair care.
+Here is a better look at the steps of K-beauty hair care, along with a few products to get you started!

 Cleansing the hair with shampoo is a pretty universal practice–most people around the world shampoo a few times a week to get rid of the excess dirt and buildup on their heads.
 However, in Korean hair care, a more thorough cleansing experience is preferred to nourish the scalp and lay the foundation for a healthy head of hair.
 In fact, a popular at-home treatment for scalp care involves (surprisingly) sparkling water.
 Cho states, “Koreans have used an interesting technique involving carbonated water to help with gentle scalp exfoliation and to help purify the scalp.
 Naturally sparkling water on the scalp can help remove dead skin cells.”